Sexual Assault Policy

 - Direct the accused person to have no contact with the victim, asserting that failure to adhere to this by the accused may result in further disciplinary action.

-- Ban the accused person from UI&U facilities and university-sponsored activities.
+- Ban the accused person from Union Institute & University facilities and university-sponsored activities.

 - If the accused person is an employee, he or she may be suspended, with or without pay.